 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
-When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
-One of the ways your home could be losing significant efficiency is through air leaks around your home.
+Doing as much as possible to keep your home’s energy efficiency levels high is a given.
+When you ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+One way your home may be losing efficiency is through air leaks.

 Inside your home